 - Which adaptations will be beneficial?

 Because placement is not synonymous with appropriate services, professionals must examine the learning environments of students who are deaf or hard of hearing.
 In order to meet the communication, academic, and social needs of these students, students’ progress must be systematically monitored using assessments that compare students’ learning rates and levels of performance to expected benchmarks so that timely adjustments can be made.
 These data allow professionals to develop a comprehensive continuum of supports and services and adjust the intensity and nature of the interventions when students are not making appropriate progress.
 This helps to ensure that students achieve targeted, standards-based learning goals within set time frames.

 (Ferrell, Bruce & Luckner, 2014, Deaf/HH)

-Go to the Disability Summary Overview for SI for specific instructions on developing your Sensory Impairments summary.
+- Disability Summary Overview for Deaf/HH for specific instructions on developing your summary.

-Go to the course Disability Summary Readings by Category for additional reading needed to develop your ED summary.
+- Disability Summary Readings by Category for additional reading needed to develop your summary.